 “I have learned first-hand how vital it is for New Zealand to have a locally owned cloud provider, and Catalyst Cloud has a massive role to play in New Zealand's future stability and prosperity," he says.

-While both Microsoft and Amazon are in the throes of building local data centres, Dixon is keen to point out that data residency is not data sovereignty.
+While both Microsoft and Amazon are in the throes of building local data centers, Dixon is keen to point out that data residency is not data sovereignty.

 "As American companies, they are still subject to the CLOUD Act.
 This can be used to force US headquartered companies to hand over data to the American government, against their wishes, no matter where it is held."

-Recognising the importance of keeping data onshore, protected by New Zealand law and data privacy regulations, Catalyst Cloud invested in three local data centre regions in early 2016.
+Recognising the importance of keeping data onshore, protected by New Zealand law and data privacy regulations, Catalyst Cloud invested in three local data center regions in early 2016.

 With public cloud spend in NZ expected to grow year on year by more than 22%, Dixon sees this as both a huge opportunity but also a cause for concern.